Setup / Tipsπ

 - each PR is only merged if the

-workflow that triggers on each pull request - each commit to the
+sbt citask returns successfully.
+This is ensured by theci.ymlworkflow that triggers on each pull request - each commit to the

-.
+masterbranch is also going throughsbt ciand then a prerelease is created.
+The tagnightlyis used to point to the latest commit inmaster.
 Note, that this is discouraged by git, but github doesn't allow to create a release without a tag.
 So this tag moves (and is not really a tag thenβ¦).
 After the prerelease is created, the docker images are built and pushed to docker hub into the docspell organization.
-The docker images are also tagged withnightly
+This repository will run after a release to build the images. - A stable release is started by pushing a tag with pattern

 branch

-.
+current-docs.
 Changes to the current website must be based on this branch.

 Some notes: I wanted a 2/3 step process when doing a stable release, to be able to add release notes manually (I don't want this to be automated right now) and to do some testing with the packages before publishing the release.
 However, for the nightly releases, this doesn't matter - everything must be automated here obviously.
 I also wanted the docker images to be built from the exact same artifacts that have been released at github (in contrast to being built again).